BW-Pintereach-01/front-end/README.md

 #### DELETE

-`deleteArticle` makes a request to the `/api/articles` endpoint with the id for the article to be deleted. `setArticleList` filter's through `articleList` searching for all articles aside from the one being delete.
+`deleteArticle` makes a request to the `/api/articles` endpoint with the id for the article to be deleted. `setArticleList` filter's through `articleList` searching for all articles aside from the one being deleted.
 Remaining articles are set to `articleList`.

 ```javascript
   const deleteArticle = () => {